 Current 2020 Election Betting Odds

 The 2020 candidates have come and gone seemingly en masse, with the field ballooning to nearly 30 DNC hopefuls before shrinking down to where it is now.
-Still, there are many candidates with a realistic shot to get the Democratic nomination, and betting has been brisk on most of them (as well as on some celebrities who aren’t even running, like Oprah Winfrey and George Clooney).
+Today, there are only two official candidates remaining in the race: Joe Biden and Bernie Sanders, with Biden being the clear favorite.
+Naturally, betting has been brisk over the past few months on most of them (as well as on some celebrities who aren’t even running, like Oprah Winfrey and George Clooney).

 Because the incumbent President is a Republican, there are more Democratic candidate odds than GOP candidate odds.
 As a result, the Democratic Presidential candidates are getting a lot more attention on the betting boards.
 Trump is largely a foregone conclusion as the next Republican candidate according to the GOP nomination odds, so there’s less betting interest on that side of the aisle.